 Out of a deep desire to get my family back in shape, I began doing things very differently and our mess began to take on a new more positive and happy feel.

 I tweaked and tweaked how I parented.
-I researched, read and attended any training I could.
+I researched, read, and attended any training for adoptive and foster parents I could.
 I found the tools and techniques that worked to help us all enjoy the holidays.

 I learned to meet my children right where they were at and they began to be more and more successful - soon my family was in such a better place!
 (And so was I).